GrimalDev/permabook/README.md

 ```

 ### Licensing
 This project is under an MIT licensing plan.
-In no way do I take responsibility for any disfonctionement of the code.
-I encourage to enhance the project and fork the project.
+In no way do I take responsibility for any malfunction of the code.
+I encourage anyone to enhance the project and fork the project.
+Just remember to mention the people behind.